microsoft/botframework-solutions/docs/reference/knownissues.md

 This is a known issue with node-gyp: [nodejs/node-gyp#1663](https://github.com/nodejs/node-gyp/issues/1663).
 Uninstalling Visual Studio 2019 Preview fixes the issue.

-## Lowercased ids in cognitivemodels.json file stopped working
+## Skills not working after updating to v0.5-beta release

-Due to recent changes in the Virtual Assistant Template, Skill Template, and Skills projects, all languageModel ids in cognitivemodels.json should be camelcased.
+Due to recent changes in the Virtual Assistant Template, Skill Template, and Skills projects, all languageModel ids in `cognitivemodels.json` should be camelcased.
 This is to allow for the correct generation of the Luis.cs files.
+Also, the "properties" item in `appsettings.json` has been removed, and the properties have been moved to the top level.